dlang-community/Pegged/pegged/docs/Parametrized Rules.md

 That would also mean giving a user access to D syntax for calling parameters, $ calls or even slices.
 I'm not up to it right now, because it'll add another level of complexity to the **Pegged** grammar.

-Also, there is no default parameter.
-That, I might code it as it seems easy to do.

 Another very interesting thing would be to allow numerical arguments (2, as opposed to the literal '2').
 For example: `Repeat(e, 2,4)`.
 But it's a Pandora box: to define `Repeat` I'd need to add `if` expressions.
 It's doable, but I'm leery of transforming the **Pegged** syntax into a full-fledged programming language syntax.
 It won't be far from Turing-completeness and that's definitely something I *do not want*.
 I mean, I already have D for that.

 ```